How to stop ads on Facebook in 2023

 Here are the main pillars of Facebook’s targeted ads:

 - Data collection.
 Facebook collects data such as your browsing and search history, demographics, location, and browsing behavior outside of the platform.
-This, later on, is sold to third parties or used for in-house Meta purposes.
+Later on, this is sold to third parties or used for in-house Meta purposes.

 - Audience targeting.
 Advertisers can strategically target audiences based on criteria like age, gender, interests, and location.
 There’s also an option to utilize Facebook’s Lookalike Audience feature, which helps ads reach people who are similar to their existing customers.